DaoiestFire/MAT-net/README.md

 # self-supervised-learning-of-object-movement
-Pytorch implementation of "self-supervised learning of object movement"
+Pytorch implementation of "self-supervised learning of object movement for image animation"